edoger/zkits-environment/README.md

 However, it is quite tedious for each component to maintain a set of runtime environment.
 In some large-scale applications, it is impossible to do so.
 This library is to solve this problem.
-Let's run it in the application The row time environment is managed in a unified way.
+Let's manage the runtime environment more conveniently within the application.

 ## Usage ##